ellysh/video-game-bots/ClickerBots/output-device-capture.md

 MsgBox(0, "", "Something in the region has changed!")
 ```
-Result of the script's work is displaying of the message box if something have been changed in the desktop region between two points with coordinates x=0 y=0 and x=50 y=50.
-Initial value of the checksum is calculated in a first line of the script.
+Result of the script execution is displaying of the message box, if something has been changed in the desktop region between two points with coordinates x=0 y=0 and x=50 y=50.
+Initial value of a checksum is calculated in a first line of the script.
 Further, the checksum value is recalculated and checked every 100 milliseconds into a [`while`](https://www.autoitscript.com/autoit3/docs/keywords/While.htm) loop.
 The `while` loop continues until the checksum value still the same.

 Now we consider how a `PixelChecksum` function works internally.
 API Monitor shows us exact the same WinAPI function calls for the `PixelChecksum` as for `PixelSearch` function.
 It means that AutoIt uses the same algorithm for both of these functions to get a DIB.
 Next step is checksum calculation for the DIB with a selected algorithm.
 You can select either [**ADLER**](https://en.wikipedia.org/wiki/Adler-32) or [**CRC32**](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) algorithm for checksum.
 Difference between the algorithms is a speed and a reliability.
 CRC32 algorithm works slower but detects a pixels changing better.